redis/redis-doc/topics/modules-intro.md

 The modules documentation is composed of the following files:

 * `INTRO.md` (this file).
 An overview about Redis Modules system and API.
 It's a good idea to start your reading here.
-* `API.md` is generated from module.c top comments of RedisMoule functions.
+* `API.md` is generated from module.c top comments of RedisModule functions.
 It is a good reference in order to understand how each function works.
 * `TYPES.md` covers the implementation of native data types into modules.
 * `BLOCK.md` shows how to write blocking commands that will not reply immediately, but will block the client, without blocking the Redis server, and will provide a reply whenever will be possible.